tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 Configure each port with a unique IPv4 and IPv6 address.
 Use a `/30` subnet for IPv4 and `/126` for IPv6.
 Check with the exit node you are using to confirm to the numbering selected.

-Please note that the target ip must be reachable before the config can be saved.
+Please note that the target IP must be reachable before the config can be saved.
 This means if a workaround is being used, implement it first.

 ### Example